Timeline - Growing the Greenbelt into Toronto

 May: Toronto Ravines Become Part of the Greenbelt

-Province announces the Humber River, Etobicoke Creek, and the Don River will become part of the Greenbelt on Canada Day.
+Province announces the Humber River, Etobicoke Creek, and the Don River will become part of the Greenbelt on July 1st.
 TEA's 8-year campaign ends with success!

 December: Provincial Advisory Panel recommends growing the Greenbelt into Toronto ravines

 TEA launches letter writing campaign to get Province to listen to Advisory Panel.